 The minimum you should do is share the location of the documents.

-The better organized the easier it will be easier for the necessary people to identify and distribute your assets.
+The better organized and thorough the information, the easier it will be for the necessary people to identify and distribute your assets.

-Once you have all of your assets organized in one place, you should share the location with your executor or trustee.
+Once you have all of your assets organized in one place, you should share the location with your executor, trustee and/or power of attorney.
 It is advisable to share most of the estate plan with them.

 You may want to share the locations with your family at that point.
 The more people that know where the documents or files are, the less likely they are to get misplaced.

 Sharing it with your family or other beneficiaries may not be straightforward.

 There are pros and cons to each option.

 No matter how reluctant you are to share, whether it is now, just before you pass on, or in a document to be opened after you die, it is crucial to do this as soon as possible.
 It is also important to give this consent in the form of a legal document to assure that your executor, trustee, power of attorney, and/or family have no difficulty accessing this information.
 The correct legal language can assure that only those documents and digital assets you want to be available are accessed.